abeno4223/abeno4223.github.io/index.md

 title: Home
 ---

+# Welcome

+I am Alexandra Beno, a Software Developer with experience in application programming and project management.
+Below, you will find a collection of projects created throught my career and time as a student.

 # WGU Projects

 Computer Science Projects created in the pursuit of a Bachelor's Degree in Computer Science at Western Governors University.